asoffer/Icarus/docs/tour.md

 A slice is another reference-type like pointers.
 It holds effectively is a buffer pointer and a length, allowing you refer to subsequences of contiguous blocks of memory.
 A slice of objects of type `T` is written as `[]T`.
-Slices can be indexed and dereferenced just as buffer pointers.
+Slices can be indexed and dereferenced just like buffer pointers.

 ```
 a := [1, 2, 3, 4, 5]
-s := slice(&a[1], 3)  // A slice refering to the elements in `a` whose values
+s := slice(&a[1], 3)  // A slice referring to the elements in `a` whose values
                       // are currently 2, 3, and 4.
 s[1] = 30